yuvrajverma01/Dev-Circle-React-App/README.md

 # Dev Circle Web App

 It's a social media app made with React.js + Redux + Styled Components and integrating it with Firebase.
-This project was Rafeh Qazi (Clever Programmer)
+This project was made with the help of Rafeh Qazi (Clever Programmer)

 ## About This Project

 (Click on the image below for live demo) <br></br>
 [![Screen Shot](/public/screenshot.png)](https://devcircleapp.web.app/)

-This is a social media application made in a very limited timeframe as a school project.
+This is a social media application made in a very limited time frame as a school project.
 It is capable to work exactly like [Linkedin](https://in.linkedin.com/) but except it only posts and retrieve your shared images or videos.
 Limited time frame :shipit:.
 But in order to understand a little about React.js, Redux and Styled Components - I made this project as to teach myself about these technologies.
 Why you should always take an easy or an intermediate project to learn new technologies?

 Here's why: